 Future activities within the commercial/industrial segment will be focused on the marketing and development of commercial/industrial product and the beginning of infrastructure development for the Tejon Industrial Complex-East development.
-On April 6, 2007, the Fifth District Court of Appeals in Fresno affirmed a ruling by the Kern County Superior Court, clearing the way for the expansion of the Tejon Industrial Complex-East.
+On April 6, 2007, the Fifth District Court of Appeals in Fresno affirmed a ruling by the Kern County Superior Court, clearing the way for expansion of the Tejon Industrial Complex-East.
 The Company is now actively proceeding with this development.
-Our application for designation of 177 acres west of I-5 at Tejon Industrial Complex as a foreign trade zone was formally accepted for filing by the U.S. Foreign Trade Zones Board on November 8, 2006.
+Our application for the designation of 177 acres west of the I-5 at Tejon Industrial Complex as a foreign trade zone was formally accepted for filing by the U.S. Foreign Trade Zone Board on November 8, 2006.
 Public notice of the application was published November 15, 2006 and the comment period ended January 16, 2007, during which time no opposition to the application was received.
-We expect approval following the review by the Foreign Trade Zone Board this year.
+Following a review by the Foreign Trade Zone Board, we expect to receive formal approval for this development later this year or early in 2008.

 Our marketing efforts are focused on the logistical benefits of our site and the success that current tenants and owners within our development have experienced.
 We believe that as California's population continues to grow and the economy continues its expansion, we will begin to see an increase in overall activity at Tejon Industrial Complex.
-Our development strategy fits very well within the logistics model that companies are using, which favors larger single-site buildings rather than a number of decentralized smaller distribution centers.
+Our development strategy fits very well within the logistics model that many companies are using, which favors larger single-site buildings rather than a number of decentralized smaller distribution centers.
 Buildings of 1.0 million square feet or larger are difficult to build in Los Angeles due to the number of acres necessary for a building of that size.
 We believe that our ability to provide land parcels to support buildings of that size will provide us with a potential marketing advantage.
 A potential disadvantage to our development strategy is our distance from the Port of Los Angeles in comparison to the traditional warehouse/distribution centers east of Los Angeles.
-During the first three months of 2007, we experienced an increase in activity from companies looking to buy or lease land at Tejon Industrial Complex.
-This is a continuation of the improvement we saw during the second half of 2006.
-Based on this improvement in activity we have decided to construct a new 600,000 square foot building with Rockefeller that will be for lease.
-It is expected that the building will be completed late in 2007.
+Our Five West Parcel joint venture with the Rockefeller Group Development Corporation began construction on a speculative industrial building in the Tejon Industrial Complex - West during the second quarter of 2007.
+This building will be available to meet the needs of potential tenants by the fourth quarter of 2007.
+The availability of this additional space will allow the Company to better capitalize on opportunities without the delays that build-to-suit contracts have presented.
+We believe the existence of this available space will enhance our ability to expand the Tejon Industrial Complex and better meet the needs of our customers.